cea-hpc/modules/doc/source/modulefile.rst

 this file.

-Additionally, before seeking for *.modulerc* files in the module directory, the global modulerc file is sourced, too.
+Additionally, before seeking for *.modulerc* files in the module directory, the global modulerc file and the *.modulerc* file found at the root of the modulepath directory are sourced, too.
 If a named version default now exists for the *modulefile* to be loaded, the assigned *modulefile* now will be sourced.
-Otherwise the file *.version* is looked up in the directory.
+Otherwise the file *.version* is looked up in the module directory.

 If the *.version* file exists, it is opened and interpreted as Tcl code and takes precedence over a *.modulerc* file in the same directory.
 If the Tcl